Ceasefire: Syrian Civil War

 Several attempts have been made to broker ceasefires in the Syrian Civil War.

+Russo-Ukrainian War

+Several attempts have been made to broker ceasefires during the Russian invasion of Ukraine.

+In May 2023, Donald Trump told the UK's GB news that as US president he would end the war within 24 hours, given that he had good relationships with the leaders of Ukraine and Russia.
+He added that it would be easy to conclude a ceasefire agreement to end the war.

 2020 global ceasefire

 The 2020 global ceasefire was a response to a formal appeal by United Nations Secretary-General António Manuel de Oliveira Guterres on March 23 for a global ceasefire as part of the United Nations' response to the COVID-19 coronavirus pandemic.
 On 24 June 2020, 170 UN Member States and Observers signed a non-binding statement in support of the appeal, rising to 172 on 25 June 2020, and on 1 July 2020, the UN Security Council passed a resolution demanding a general and immediate global cessation of hostilities for at least 90 days.

+2024 Israel–Hezbollah ceasefire

+The 2024 Israel–Hezbollah ceasefire was announced by United States President Joe Biden on November 26, 2024.

+2025 Israel–Hamas ceasefire

+The adoption of an Israel–Hamas ceasefire was announced by United States President Donald Trump on October 9, 2025 and went into effect on October 10.